Peanut Butter Oatmeal Chocolate Chip Cookies

 - Preheat the oven to 350 degrees F. In a medium bowl mix together the flour, salt, and baking soda and set aside.

-- In a large mixing bowl, beat together the butter and light brown sugar until creamy.
+- In a large mixing bowl, beat together the butter, peanut butter and light brown sugar until creamy.
 Add in the egg and vanilla and mix well.
 Scrape down the side of the bowl before adding in the dry ingredients.

 - Slowly mix in the dry ingredient mixture until just combined.
 Add in the oats and mix until incorporated.